 Select the Right Kind of Attorney

 Those who have not faced legal challenges in the past may not realize that there is more than one type of lawyer.
 In fact, there are a wide variety of legal professionals who can help with everything from medical malpractice to entertainment law.
 It’s important to work with a lawyer who specializes in your particular area of need.
-If you’ve been in a car wreck, a consultation with a divorce lawyer won’t get you very far in your quest for justice.
+A consultation with a divorce lawyer won’t get you very far in your quest for maximizing your whiplash settlement.

 If you’re not sure which kind of attorney you need, do some searching online.
 A few simple keywords can often lead you in the right direction.
 While choosing an attorney from a sea of search results isn’t a great plan, those results can often point you to the kind of lawyer you need.
 This kind of narrowing of the field of choices can ensure you’re on track to find the attorney that’s right for your case.